-Addressing the emergency shelter and transitional housing needs of homeless persons

-There is very limited access to emergency shelter within Ventura County.
-The Ventura County Rescue Mission in Oxnard provides the largest number of year-round shelter beds in the community.
-Seasonal shelters operate from December 1-March 31 in various regions of the county.
+Addressing the emergency shelter and transitional housing needs of homeless persons shelters operate from December 1-March 31 in various regions of the county.
 Transitional Housing programs are working to reduce length of stay in transitional programs to move individuals and families to permanent housing.
 The CoC is using the Coordinated Entry System to prioritize emergency shelter and transitional housing beds and working to move individuals more quickly to permanent housing.